How To Sell Videos With YouTube

 Step #3: Create a lead magnet

-A lead magnet is a freebie that gets people to sign up for your email list.
+A lead magnet is a freebie that gets people to sign up for your email list, and, later on, for your virtual classes.
 The perfect lead magnet:

 - expands on the content in your YouTube video